DanielleMStevens/permissR/README.md

 #/home/danimstevens/anaconda3/bin/python
 ```

-Find-regions.R will ask the user if you want to run ISEScacn on the genome selected and will run it, but this will only work if the above steps are caried out.
+permissR will ask the user if you want to run ISEScacn on the genome selected and will run it, but this will only work if the above steps are caried out.

 ## 3. Run permissR on the R-console